dhavals611/dhavals611/README.md

 ### Hi there 👋

+Studying Masters in Computer Science at Arizona State University.
+Looking for internship opportunities in Application/Software Developement

 <!--
 **dhavals611/dhavals611** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.